 Below are some of these responses to the hardline policies.

 We begin with a media release from Sir Ronald Wilson of the Australian Council for Overseas Aid.

-The image next to this text displays part of a letter by National Administrator David Purnell of the United Nations Association of Australia Inc. to the Hon Philip Ruddock, Australia's Minister for Immigration.
+The quote box at the top of this page cites part of a letter by National Administrator David Purnell of the United Nations Association of Australia to the Hon Philip Ruddock, Australia's Minister for Immigration.